 Klaus is the founder of Hugada, or Huge Game Database, listing over 60,000 video games.
 He has been collecting and playing with home video game systems since the days of the Commodore 16.

-Matthias has a collection of 40,000 Diecast Models, was formerly eCommerce Director at Audi, is now the General Secretary of the Automobile Club von Deutschland and has written 14 books on cars
+Matthias has a collection of 40,000 Diecast Models, was formerly eCommerce Director at Audi, is now the General Secretary of the Automobile Club von Deutschland and has written 14 books on cars and model cars.

 Jackie Britton | Construction Toys